ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-27-dow-correction-nuclear-strikes-stagflation.md

 | Gasoline (RBOB) | $3.45 | +6% | Pump prices heading to $4.50+ nationally. |
 | Copper | $4.15 | −2% | Industrial slowdown fears offsetting supply. |

-- **New oil range: $105–$120.** The nuclear dimension means Iran is more likely to retaliate asymmetrically — Hormuz escalation, proxy attacks on Saudi/UAE infrastructure, or missile strikes on Gulf shipping lanes.
+- **New oil range: $105–$120.** The nuclear dimension means Iran is more likely to retaliate asymmetrically: Hormuz escalation, proxy attacks on Saudi/UAE infrastructure, or missile strikes on Gulf shipping lanes.
 The downside case ($95) requires face-to-face talks.
 The upside case ($120+) requires Hormuz to remain fully blocked as summer driving season hits.
 - **Gasoline is the political pain point.** At $4.15 average and heading toward $4.50, gas prices are now a first-order issue for voters.
 Trump's approval rating correlates inversely with gas prices.
-This creates pressure to de-escalate but also pressure to bomb Iranian energy infrastructure to "punish" them — contradictory impulses.
+This creates pressure to de-escalate but also pressure to bomb Iranian energy infrastructure to "punish" them; contradictory impulses.

 ## War Signal Tracker | Friday Assessment